smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 # Behavior of Nulls

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To record missing or unknown values, users of relational databases can assign NULL markers as a value to a columns.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To record missing or unknown values, users of relational databases can assign NULL markers as a value to columns.
 NULL is not a data value, but a marker representing the absence of a value.

 NULL markers can mean one of two things:
 1)  The column does not apply to the other columns in the record.